 Although we are in the early stages of using the Cool Farm Tool to model on-farm emissions, we have found it to have an intuitive interface with straightforward questions, making it easy to engage with.

-Jake Freestone: At Overbury Farm, started using the Cool Farm Tool to put some lines in the sand as to where our farming practices were.
+Jake Freestone: At Overbury Farm, we started using the Cool Farm Tool to put some lines in the sand as to where our farming practices were.
 Fortunately, we had some data from the past when we were applying a different type of farming system.
 It was a good opportunity to assess where we were, to look at our inputs and outputs and the effect that each of those has on our carbon emissions.
 Comparing current and past results was fascinating and very valuable as it illustrates how we will direct our farming system in the future.

 Jake, what mistakes did you make along your journey to regenerative agriculture and what have you learned from these mistakes?